Sumedhvats/pasteCTL_web/README.md

 ## Security

-For security vulnerabilities, please email security@pastectl.com instead of using the issue tracker.
+For security vulnerabilities, please email security@pasteCTL_web.com instead of using the issue tracker.

 See our [Security Policy](SECURITY.md) for more details.

 ## Related Projects

-- **[pasteCTL CLI](https://github.com/Sumedhvats/pasteCTL_cli)** - Command-line interface for terminal workflows
+- **[pasteCTL_web CLI](https://github.com/Sumedhvats/pasteCTL_web_cli)** - Command-line interface for terminal workflows

 ## License